jedisct1/dsvpn/README.md

 Features:

 * Runs on TCP.
 Works pretty much everywhere, including on public WiFi where only TCP/443 is open or reliable.
 * Secure.
+Low memory usage.
 Doesn't perform any heap memory allocations.
 Uses modern cryptography.
 * Small (~25 KB), with an equally small and readable code base.
 No external dependencies
 * Works out of the box.
 No lousy documentation to read.
 No configuration file.
 No post-configuration.
 Run a single-line command on the server, a similar one on the client and you're done.
 No firewall and routing rules to manually mess with.
 * Works with Linux (client, server) and MacOS/OpenBSD (client).
 Adding support for other operating systems is trivial.